simeononsecurity/simeononsecurity.ch/content/other/onocoy-gps-gnss-reciever-basestation-on-a-budget/index.en.md

 To enable all the bands and base station mode on the Unicorecomm devices you'll need to serial into them using baud rate of `115200` and run the following commands.
 This can be done within terminal, putty, or the [Unicorecomm UPrecise](https://en.unicorecomm.com/download) software.

+The provided configuration adjustments are made to ensure the proper functionality of the reference station receiver, specifically tailored for the [Onocoy system](https://docs.onocoy.com/documentation/quick-start-guides/mine-rewards/3.-connect-your-station-to-onocoy).

+1. `mode base time 60 2 2.5`: This line configures the reference station's operation mode, which is set to "base".
+In this configuration the base station will figure out it's actual location after recieving traffic for 60 seconds.

+2. `CONFIG SIGNALGROUP 2`: This command appears to configure the signal group for the UM980/UM982 devices.
+This enables all bands and frequencies on the device.

+3. `rtcm1005 30 and rtcm1006 30`: These commands set the rate at which RTCM messages 1005 and 1006 are sent out from the reference station, respectively.
+The values "30" suggest a 30-second interval, which is optimized for [Onocoy system's requirements](https://docs.onocoy.com/documentation/quick-start-guides/mine-rewards/3.-connect-your-station-to-onocoy).

+4. `rtcm1033 1, rtcm1074 1, rtcm1077 1, rtcm1084 1, rtcm1087 1, rtcm1094 1, rtcm1097 1, and rtcm1117 1, rtcm1124 1 and rtcm1127 1`: These commands enable RTCM messages per [Onocoy system's requirements](https://docs.onocoy.com/documentation/quick-start-guides/mine-rewards/3.-connect-your-station-to-onocoy), ensuring that the reference station transmits these specific messages.
+The value "1" enables these messages to happen every second..

+5. `saveconfig`: This command saves the configured settings, ensuring that they persist and are applied whenever the reference station is operational.

+### Unicorecomm UM980 and UM982 Configuration Script
 ```bash
 mode base time 60 2 2.5